 Courses: MECH&AE 270A – Linear Dynamic Systems (Fall), MECH&AE 270B – Linear Optimal Control (Winter)

-Courses: MECH&AE C297A – Rapid Prototyping and Manufacturing (Fall), MECH&AE 297B – Material Processing in Manufacturing (Winter), MECH&AE – M297C Composites Manufacturing (Spring)
+Courses: MECH&AE C297A – Rapid Prototyping and Manufacturing (Fall), MAT SCI 298 (SEM 82) – Materials Science in Additive Manufacturing (Winter), MECH&AE – M297C Composites Manufacturing (Spring)

 - Power Systems

 Courses: EC ENGR 112 – Introduction to Power Systems (Fall), ENGR 188 – Dynamics and Controls of Power Systems (Winter), MECHA&AE C237 – Design and Analysis of Smart Grids (Spring)

 - Custom Domain – Choose 3-4 courses with a specific focus.
 Must include (1) 200 level course.
-Courses must be approved by the Area Director.
+Courses must be pre-approved by the area director.